 The holders of the (i) founder shares, which were issued in a private placement prior to the closing of this offering, (ii) private placement warrants, which will be issued in a private placement simultaneously with the closing of this offering and the ordinary shares underlying such private placement warrants and (iii) private placement warrants that may be issued upon conversion of working capital loans will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration rights agreement to be signed prior to or on the effective date of this offering.
 Pursuant to the registration rights agreement and assuming the underwriters exercise their over-allotment option in full and \$1,500,000 of working capital loans are converted into private placement warrants, we will be obligated to register up to 8,475,000 ordinary shares and 5,600,000 warrants.
 The number of ordinary shares includes (i) 2,875,000 founder shares, (ii) 4,100,000 ordinary shares underlying the private placement warrants and (iii) 1,500,000 ordinary shares underlying the private placement warrants issued upon conversion of working capital loans.
 The number of warrants includes 4,100,000 private placement warrants and 1,500,000 private placement warrants issued upon conversion of working capital loans.
-The holders of these securities, except for the Representatives' Designees, are entitled to make up to three demands, excluding short form demands, that we register such securities.
-In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to our completion of our initial business combination.
-We have granted the Representatives' Designees registration rights with respect to the founder shares and private placement warrants.
-The registration rights granted to such holders will be subject to FINRA Rule 5110(g)(8).
+The holders of these securities, except for the Roth Designees, are entitled to make up to three demands, excluding short form demands, that we register such securities.
+We have granted the Roth Designees registration rights with respect to the founder shares and private placement warrants.
+The registration rights granted to such securities will be subject to FINRA Rule 5110(g)(8).
 Accordingly, they may only make a demand on one occasion and only during the five-year period beginning on the effective date of the registration statement of which this prospectus forms a part.
-In addition, they may participate in a "piggy-back" registration only during the seven-year period beginning on the effective date of the registration statement of which this prospectus forms a part.
+In addition, they may participate in a "piggy-back" registration only during the sevenyear period beginning on the effective date of the registration statement of which this prospectus forms a part.
+In addition, the holders have certain "piggyback" registration rights with respect to registration statements filed subsequent to our completion of our initial business combination.
 We will bear the expenses incurred in connection with the filing of any such registration statements.